 Normal vectors are automatically generated for all particles from the nearest geometry surface.

 The PRT Surface object can be used to quickly distribute random particles on the surface of a polygon mesh.
 This happens dynamically at render time and can also be previewed interactively in the viewports.

 The PRT Fractal object can be used to create procedural fractal particle distributions based on a random seed, iterations control and several animatable parameters.

 Particle Channel Modifiers

-Using Maya's Extra Attributes, Krakatoa exposes several "modifiers" to perform some basic channel operations on any valid particle source usable to the renderer.
+Using dedicated Maya nodes, Krakatoa exposes several channel modifiers to perform channel data operations on any valid particle source usable by the renderer.